Trump sabotaging GOP on his way out of office with push to overturn election

 Still, Trump is not entirely blind to reality.
 He has asked several advisers in recent weeks for advice on what he should do instead of attending President-elect Joe Biden’s inauguration on Jan.
 20, according to two people who have spoken to him.

-After days of watching Trump toss hand grenades at fellow Republicans, party officials said they were deeply concerned that he might veer off script and continue his destructive antics onstage Monday night in Georgia at an election-eve rally.
+After days of watching Trump toss hand grenades at fellow Republicans, party officials said they were deeply concerned he might veer off script and continue his destructive antics onstage Monday night in Georgia, at a rally on the eve of runoff elections that will decide which party controls the Senate.

-GOP strategists believe that Trump’s infatuation with personal grievances and false claims of a “rigged” and “stolen” election in November could depress Republican turnout in Tuesday’s runoff elections, dooming Republicans David Perdue and Kelly Loeffler.
+GOP strategists say Trump’s infatuation with personal grievances and false claims of a “rigged” and “stolen” election in November could depress their party’s turnout Tuesday, dooming Republicans David Perdue and Kelly Loeffler.

 Georgia’s voting systems manager, Gabriel Sterling, refuted Trump’s voter fraud claims point by point at a news conference Monday in Atlanta.
 “This is all easily, provably false, yet the president persists,” Sterling said.
 “We have claim after claim after claim, with zero proof.
 Zero.”